-Select the Reject clients using the network name ANY box to reject connections from wireless clients with a network name (ESSID) of "ANY."
-If you clear this check box, the Magnia SG20 accepts connections from wireless clients with a network name of "ANY," in addition to wireless clients with a network name that matches the configured local network name.
-(See Configuring wireless features on page 41 for information on configuring the local network name.)
+Select the Reject clients using the network name ANY box (this is the default) to reject connections from wireless clients with a network name (ESSID) of "ANY."
+If you clear this check box, the Magnia SG30 accepts connections from wireless clients with a network name of "ANY," in addition to wireless clients with a network name that matches the configured local network name.
+(See Configuring wireless features on page 44 for information on configuring the local network name.)

 The Distance between access points option prevents overlap of access point service regions when multiple access points are used.
-This value should not be changed unless the Magnia SG20 is part of a network of wireless access points.
+This value should not be changed unless the Magnia SG30 is part of a network of wireless access points.